angelacaq/Parsetagram/README.md

 The following **optional** features are implemented:

 - [X] Show the username and creation time for each post
-- [ ] After the user submits a new post, show a progress HUD while the post is being uploaded to Parse.
+- [X] After the user submits a new post, show a progress HUD while the post is being uploaded to Parse.
 - [X] User Profiles:
    - [X] Allow the logged in user to add a profile photo
    - [X] Display the profile photo with each post
    - [X] Tapping on a post's username or profile photo goes to that user's profile page
 - [ ] User can comment on a post and see all comments for each post in the post details screen.
-- [ ] User can like a post and see number of likes for each post in the post details screen.
+- [X] User can like a post and see number of likes for each post in the post details screen.
-- [ ] Run your app on your phone and use the camera to take the photo
+- [X] Run your app on your phone and use the camera to take the photo

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. How do you animate things?
+2. How do you make autolayout less of a pain?

 ## Video Walkthrough